 then use: sfk status local:5000 ...

-SFKTray Full supports 9 status slots and is available from:
+SFKTray Full supports 9 status slots per instance,

 is supported without any chain input or output.